SANHS Local History Committee

 After the 2024 AGM members enjoyed a walk along the river Tone and millstream to Longrun and saw the willow cathedral.

-On 29 June 2024 Tom Mayberry showed a group of SANHS members around Taunton Castle.
 Despite a wedding, which prevented a visit to Castle House, and a very noisy event on Castle Green, members were able to see how the Castle had developed over time and enjoyed an exploration of the main rooms.
 The tour concluded with a pleasant tea break in the sunny courtyard and a talk on the early history of SANHS and its acquisition of the castle.
 Some members then found time to visit the Dr Who exhibition!

 FUTURE EVENTS

-21 November 2024 7.30pm
+21 November 2024 7.30pm On-line

-Date to be confirmed February 2025 7.30pm
+Date and venue to be confirmed February 2025 7.30pm

 AXBRIDGE CHANTRIES